jooby-dev/jooby-docs/docs/analog/parameter-types.md

 ## Battery minimal load time

 This parameter is related to the minimum necessary active time of the battery per day to prevent battery deactivation.
-It applies to all module types except `MTXLora`.
+It applies to all module types except `MTXLORA`.

 ### Format